Sharmin Meymandi Nejad: Rahyaft

 In 1996, Sharmin started teaching a series of classes called "Rahyafti Be Daroun"(Acceding Inside) in Sharif University.

 The main goal of these classes is to help other people with the knowledge, experience and exercises in the process of studying these syllabuses in order to train altruistic, committed and pragmatist social activists who are effectively active in solving social issues.

-This class is now being held as a course for new members to help them integrate with Imam Ali society as a smart charity.
+This class is now being held as a course for new members to help them integrate with Imam Ali society as a charity.

 Sharmin Meymandi Nejad is the initiator of Smart Charity in Iran.
 A Smart Charity Organization refers to a system in which all members act with a holistic approach where they consider the issues as symptoms and evaluate the real causes.
 Finally, they present solutions to lead charitable activities towards eliminating the root causes in every case.
 These solutions are given by university students with case-related expertise and are developed based on students' theoretical and experimental researches.